 Support for faculty development comes from a variety of sources.
 One of the primary funding sources is the University.
 Professional development funds are allocated to the college annually.
-The COE Faculty Development Committee recommends to department chairs and the dean disbursement of the funds to full-time faculty for professional travel.
-(See Guidelines for the Disbursement of Faculty Development Travel Monies).
 The College provides funds for each faculty member to purchase instructional materials through the ITC annually.
 (See Guidelines for the Instructional Technology Individual Allotment).
 Additional support for individual and group professional development is provided through college and departmental discretionary funds and grants.
 Two foundations, The Tolbert Faculty Development Fund and the Helen Abell Faculty-Student Collaboration Fund, are available to teacher education faculty.
 The university provides on-going professional development for teaching through the Teaching and Learning Center and for research through Faculty Research Council Grants housed in the Office of Sponsored Programs and Research (SPAR).